Artem Dolgopyat: 2019–20; European Champion

-At the 2020 European Championships held in Mersin, Turkey, He won two medals; gold on the floor exercise and bronze on the vault.
+At the 2020 European Championships in Mersin, Turkey, he won two medals; gold on the floor exercise with a score of 15.000 and bronze on the vault.
 Dolgopyat became the second Israeli gymnast to win a European gold.
 He qualified to the floor final from the second place with a score of 14.933 and finished first in the final after scoring 15.000.
 On the vault, Dolgopyat scored an average of 14.483 in the final and finished third.

-2020 Summer Olympics
+2020 Tokyo Olympics; Olympic Champion

 At the 2020 Summer Olympics in Tokyo, he won gold for Israel on the floor exercise.
-It was Israel's first Olympic medal in gymnastics, and second ever gold medal at the Olympics.
+It was Israel's first Olympic medal in gymnastics, and second-ever gold medal at the Olympics.
 Dolgopyat competed on the pommel horse and the floor exercise.
 He did not qualify to the pommel horse final after scoring 12.766 in qualifications.
 On the floor exercise, he qualified to the final in first place after scoring 15.200.
 On the floor exercise final, he scored 14.933, same as Rayderley Zapata from Spain, but finished first due to a higher difficulty score.
+He said: "I wanted to cry on the medal podium but couldn’t, because I was in a storm of emotions.
+I cried on the inside."
+Immediately after his win he said that his next dream was to win the medal again at the 2024 Paris Olympics.
+His father said he was ecstatic at his son's success, and then added "No matter what, he could’ve done much better, but we don’t judge the winners.”

+Israeli Prime Minister Naftali Bennett interrupted the weekly Israeli Cabinet meeting and called Dolgopyat, to congratulate him on winning his gold medal.
+Dolgopyat received a hero’s reception at the Tel Aviv airport upon returning to Israel.

+2021–22; European Champion

+Along with fellow Israeli gymnastic gold medalist Linoy Ashram he was named No. 47 on The Jerusalem Post's Top 50 Most Influential Jews of 2021.

+At the 2022 Senior European Championships in Munich, Germany, he won the gold medal in the floor exercise.

+2023; World Champion

+In March 2023 Dolgopyat tore a ligament in his knee during training.
+Despite this he won silver on floor exercise at the 2023 European Championships.
+After the competition, he took ten weeks away from gymnastics to rehabilitate his knee injury and an Achilles tendon injury.

+At the 2023 World Championships Dolgopyat qualified to the all-around in eighth but withdrew in order to focus on the floor exercise final, where he ultimately won gold, his first World title on the apparatus.
+The final took place on the same day as the October 7 attacks, and as a result, the Israeli flag was raised with black ribbons during the medal ceremony to mourn the victims of the attack.